 Tour D

-This is the least interesting tour in terms of “landscapes,” but the one where you can enjoy more time on the beautiful beaches to see in El Nido.
+This is the least interesting tour in terms of “landscapes,” but the one that gives you more time on some of El Nido’s most beautiful beaches.
 Even so, with the recent changes and the inclusion of Small Lagoon (formerly on Tour A), we think it’s a great option.

 Places visited on El Nido’s Tour D: